19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Rates of Contribution

-1. Subject to paragraphs 2 to 7, with effect from 1st January 2006, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:
+1. Subject to paragraphs 2 to 7, with effect from 1st July 2007, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:

-50 Years of Age and below
+35 Years of Age and below

+Above 35 but not more than 50 Years of Age

 Above 50 but not more than 55 Years of Age